xDaryamo/puccini/README.md

 possible exception might be that you would want to store security certificates and keys elsewhere.)

 In itself Clout is an unremarkable format.
-Think of it as a way to gather various deployment specs for disparate technologies in one place while allowing for the *relationships* (edges) between entities to be specified and annotated.
+Think of it as a way to gather various deployment specifications for disparate technologies in one place while allowing for the *relationships* (edges) between entities to be specified and annotated.
 That's the topology.

 Clout is not supposed to be human-readable or human-manageable.
 The idea is to use tools (Clout frontends and processors) to deal with its complexity.
 We have some great ones for you here.
 For